dnaismyth/flow_backend/README.md

 I will be creating and updating prototypes to give me a better idea of what I will need to develop in the backend in order to meet the requirements I would like to include.
 These can be found at the following location: https://invis.io/698UM8HTW

+## Notes

+- Using PostgreSQL ORDBMS, the current schema can be found within: src > main > resources > sql > schema.sql

+- Running on port 8080